 Demo of coupled simulator with 3 agents in the same traffic scene.
 One agent is wearing a motion suit and one has a head-mounted display.

-During my PhD on Human Factors, I was astonished to realise that the majority of research features features a sample of “10 white male highly educated students from Europe with an average age of 21.5 years”.
+During my PhD on human factors, I was astonished to realise that the majority of research features features a sample of “10 white male highly educated students from Europe with an average age of 21.5 years”.
 I thought that it was not a right way to design and develop systems, which primary function is to save lives and be used by the public (especially in developing countries, which are impacted the most by unsafe traffic).
 I launched my first study using a novel method of crowdsourcing already in the 2nd month of my PhD project.
 1,205 respondents from 91 countries expressed their opinions about current and hypothetical auditory interfaces.
 In another study, I implemented synthesised speech in a crowdsourcing survey—an innovative approach, as most researchers in the domain focus on non-speech feedback.
 I developed a new framework to reliably present stimuli to participants online and replicated several well-established studies but with a much larger sample size of 2669 participants from 95 countries.
 Then, I developed a JavaScript framework based on the jsPsych project for accurate online measurements of reaction times and asked 20000 participants to react to 176 trials featuring auditory, visual, and multimodal stimuli.
 Then, I adapted the TurkEyes library to receive accurate measurement of eye gazes from a browser without any eye trackers (see video on the left for a demonstration of animated heatmaps of 2000 pedestrians looking at 107 traffic scenes with different exposure times in a recent study).
 I also published the source code with an extendable framework for crowdsourced recording of eye gazes.
 Such code can be used in combination with accurate measurement of keypresses.
 Being able to conduct crowdsourced research proved to be especially useful during the pandemic.

 During my work at SD-Insights, I developed a portable sensor to collect information on the state of the environment called NEXTeye.
 It is based on Mapbox Vision SDK and NVIDIA Jetson Nano.
 The sensor is plug-n-play, retrieves vehicle dynamics data, and performs real-time scene segmentation and object detection.
 The portability of NEXTeye allows its use not only inside of a car but also as a wearable by vulnerable road users.
 Multiple such sensors can be connected and synchronised.